Ericeira Portugal Travel Guide

 Comfortable options for classic Portuguese cuisine plus fresh fish, providing good value.

-Affordable local cafes, taverns, and the municipal market for fresh produce and prepared foods.
+Cheap local cafes, taverns, and the municipal market for fresh produce and prepared foods.

-Look for diverse options beyond customary Portuguese.
+Look for diverse choices beyond customary Portuguese.

 Increasingly available, notably in surf-oriented cafes and modern restaurants.
 Traditional cuisine is meat/fish-heavy, so options may be limited in very local places.
 Naturally vegetarian dishes include vegetable rice or soup.